National Institute for Health and Care Excellence

-The National Institute for Health and Care Excellence (NICE) is an executive non-departmental public body of the Department of Health and Social Care of the United Kingdom.
+The National Institute for Health and Care Excellence (NICE) is an executive non-departmental public body of the UK Government's Department of Health and Social Care.

 As the national health technology assessment body of England, it is responsible for judging the cost-effectiveness of medicines and making them available on the NHS through reimbursement, with its judgements informing decisions in Wales and Northern Ireland.
 It also provides a range of clinical guidance to the NHS in England and Wales, which are considered by Northern Ireland.

 History

 Organisational history

 Set up as the National Institute for Clinical Excellence in 1999, on 1 April 2005 the Health Development Agency was abolished, with their functions passed to NICE.
 Following the Health and Social Care Act 2012, NICE was renamed the National Institute for Health and Care Excellence, still abbreviated to NICE, on 1 April 2013 reflecting its new responsibilities for social care, and changed from a special health authority to an executive non-departmental public body (NDPB).

 NICE was established in an attempt to end the so-called postcode lottery of healthcare in England and Wales, where availability of treatments depended on the NHS Health Authority area where the patient lived, but it has since acquired a reputation internationally as a role model for the development of clinical guidelines.
 One aspect of this is the explicit determination of cost–benefit boundaries for certain technologies that it assesses.
 NICE also plays an important role in pioneering technology assessment in other healthcare systems through NICE International, established in May 2008 to help cultivate links with foreign governments.
 NICE International has received financial support from the Bill & Melinda Gates Foundation and Rockefeller Foundation.